kaych26/theRecipeBox/README.md

 ## Functions

+Check if login user is the owner of the recipe to do update or delete.</br>
+After creating the recipe, should redirect to display the uploaded recipe instead of going back to home.</br>
+Add menu button at header to include about, add, update, faq options </br>
+Add back button feature </br>
+The add recipe form: user to list the ingredient and instruction instead of paragraph.
-Allow logged in users to give star rating for the recipes.</br>
+The add recipe form: allow to update each section instead just having one edit option for whole form Allow logged in users to give star rating for the recipes.</br>
 The popular recipe section to use the highest rated recipes </br>
+List recipes by the user </br>
 Allow user to bookmark their favorite recipes.</br>
 The search function.</br>